 Want to pick my brain?
-Here you go.
+Have at it.

-Most of us are happy to give away free information; that's why we write blogs, publish free handouts, offer pro bono speaking engagements, have Twitter and Facebook conversations, respond to blog comments and questions, and spend time chatting with people at networking events and conferences.
+Most of us love to give away free information; that's why we write blogs, publish free resources, deliver complimentary webinars, offer pro bono speaking engagements, have social media conversations, host Facebook groups, respond to blog comments and questions, and spend time chatting with people at networking events and conferences.

 We spend time building relationships with others, and they with us, so that information-sharing becomes a mutually rewarding and organic outcome of getting to know one another.

 I strongly believe in helping others get started in business, as others have helped me.
-But I also believe in doing your own research and your own legwork.
+But I also believe in doing your own research and your own legwork that applies to your own unique situation.
 That's how I learned, and that's how we all learn.

 So I've decided to post the most common questions I get asked in the brain-picking e-mails, and my responses, in order to offer a shortcut for those who have not yet cultivated a relationship with me.
 I will keep this post updated with pertinent questions, and this will be the place those making requests for info can find their answers.